 What is a raised bed ?

 A raised bed is a selected area over ground that is enclosed by wood/timber mostly, sometimes stone and or concrete blocks are also used in the construction of this project.
 The idea of a raised bed is to have a top-class growing area, that will produce great yields and will also enhance the growing experiences for all of us.
 These above ground gardening systems are a lot more likely to heat up in the spring time thus allowing for earlier sewing and planting.
-This gives an extra advantage over the traditional open garden patch, by virtue of the fact that we can plant sooner than that we did previously.
-We also have a longer growing period and the yield is far greater than the open back-garden as we knew it.
-It also cuts down a lot on maintenance and weeding, thus giving us more time to concentrate on the more important issues associated with gardening in general.
+This gives us an added extra advantage over the traditional open garden patch, by virtue of the fact that we can plant sooner than that we did previously.
+We also have a longer growing period and the yield is far greater than the open ground backgardening as we knew it.
+It also eliminates a lot on maintenance and weeding, thus giving us more time to concentrate on the more important issues associated with gardening in general.

 Select a sunny spot that is not very shaded.
 Ensure that you can easily access the area from all sides and also ensure that the area is reasonably level as this will enable moisture to be retained for longer.
 If your circumstances allow–locate your raised bed in a prominent position when, on entering your back garden it will stand out as a feature and you can show it off to your neighbours family and friends.
 Another idea that people use a lot is, if at all possible, we could also position our raised bed where it could be seen from a kitchen or sitting room window.
 From time to time some raised beds are positioned parallel to a garage or boundary wall.
 This can be beneficial to some people who grow tall plants, as a trellis can be mounted on the wall to tie-in the tall plants.